 Frequently in our consultations, we see businesses that selected a supplier some years ago.
 Maybe this was on the basis of competitive costs, uniqueness of product or some other feature.
 But frequently this has not been revisited for years.

-So the first order of business is to look at your current suppliers and see whether they are still the right ones for you.
+So the first order in making your business more profitable is to look at your current suppliers and see whether they are still the right ones for you.

 Finally, there will be a long tail of small costs.
-It may be tempting to just ignore these as they are all individually small amounts, but you should force yourself to look at all of these.
+It may be tempting to just ignore these as they are all individually small amounts.
+But you should force yourself to look at all of these.
 In some businesses, these individually small suppliers can account for up to a third of the overall cost base.
-It may well be that a better deal can be had by amalgamating several suppliers into one and getting bulk discounts or in fact it may be that you can simply manage without some of these.
+It may well be that a better deal can be had by amalgamating several suppliers into one and getting bulk discounts.
+Or it may be that you can simply manage without some of these.

 Complexity in your business is a major driver of cost for two reasons.
 It is a driver